trentonallan/virtual-aragonite-sensor/README.md

 - **Ω = 1**: Seawater is *saturated* - equilibrium (no net formation or dissolution)
 - **Ω < 1**: Seawater is *undersaturated* - existing aragonite will dissolve

-The solubility product Ksp increases with depth (pressure) and decreases with temperature, which is why cold, deep waters are naturally more corrosive to carbonates.
+Ksp increases with depth (higher pressure) and decreases with temperature.
+This is why cold, deep water dissolves aragonite more easily than warm surface water.

 **Biological Thresholds:**
 - **Ω > 3.5**: Excellent coral growth and calcification